Part 8 of How To Scale Your Model (Part 7: Inference | Part 9: Profiling)

 Likewise, in the FLOPs-bound regime (e.g. training or big-batch inference), we can use the \(\text{Total FLOPs} / (N \cdot C) = 2 \cdot \text{param count} \cdot B / (N \cdot C)\) lower bound, which assumes no communication.

 Question: For each of these, what throughput per chip does this give us (in terms of queries / chip)?
-This is often the quantity we care about because it’s exactly correlated with cost / token.
 You can assume our median decode length is 512 tokens.

 With our assumption about median decode length, our throughput is just \(B / (\text{per-step latency} \cdot \text{median steps} \cdot N) \approxeq 43 / (0.019 * 512 * N)\).
 This gives us roughly \((4.42 / N)\) QPS, so plugging in \(N\) we get: